-Travel around Tanzania to aid both marine and mountain habitat restoration efforts, while working alongside community members on projects that support development and conservation.
-Snorkel the reef to see what you are protecting and witness the positive effects of reefballs.
-Visit one of East Africa’s most notable wildlife management colleges, and meet with conservation trailblazers.
+Travel through Tanzania to aid both marine and mountain habitat restoration efforts, while working alongside community members on projects that support development and conservation.
+Snorkel the reef to see what you are protecting and witness the positive effects of reef balls.
+Learn about sustainable agriculture during a tour of a local coffee plantation.
 Spot iconic Tanzanian wildlife on a safari in one of the country’s most notable national parks.
 Return home an active global citizen and perhaps be inspired to do one thing each day to bring positive change to people, animals, and the environment in your community.

 Components of a Critical Issues Program